 The color that will be deposited on the page image is determined by the value of the color variable when a mask operator is invoked.
 Wherever the mask allows it, the color specified by the imager variable color is deposited on the page image, obliterating any color previously laid down at the same position on the page.
-There are two ways to specify the color that will be deposited on the page image where the mask allows: a constant color, and black-and-white sampled on a raster.
-A value of type Color fully specifies a color.
+There are two ways to specify the color that will be deposited on the page image where the mask allows: a constant color, and color sampled on a raster.
+A value of type Color fully specifies a color; a subtype ConstantColor is used for constant colors.